andyjianzhou/FireSafe/README.md

     <!-- Insert image here later of a screenshot -->
 3. Main Firesafe page:
     - The main FireSafe page has a user input textbox, a checkbox on the side, and a interactive dashboard page
+    - Purposely designed for a more minimalistic, modern approach
+    - Planning to add React to the project to make designs more versatile and advanced
     - ![image](https://i.imgur.com/MPSsZg5.png)

     - Then the user can input the address of the location they want to check for secluded areas near a wild fire.
 To make the program as dynamic as possible, we actually reetrieve the real location that most response teams want, latitude and longitude